Frequently Asked Questions

 Do not use the chat function if you believe there is an emergency or an immediate threat to life, please call 999 immediately.

-You can find out the operating hours of our Live Chat facility on the Contact Us page.
+You can find the operating hours on the Contact Us page.

 How do I access the chat function?